-- Remove the floor plate to gain access to the PTO drive belt. - 3.
-Loosen the spring compression nut (B, Figure 37) to release the belt tension. - 4.
-Slide the drive belt over the edge of the idler pulley and then slide the belt under the idler pulley.
-Drop the belt from the PTO clutch pulley groove. - 5.
+- Slide the drive belt over the edge of the stationary idler pulley (B).
+Carefully release the tension on the breaker bar. - 5.
 Remove the old belt and replace with a new one.
-Make sure the V-side of the belt runs in the pulley grooves (Figure 38). - Install the drive belt on the PTO pulley, the spindle pulleys and idler pulleys.
-Tighten the spring compression nut (B, Figure 37) until the belt tension spring (A, Figure 37) is compressed to 1-5/8" (4,12cm) long. - 7.
+Make sure the V-side of the belt runs in the pulley grooves (Figure 38). - Install the drive belt on the PTO pulley, the spindle pulleys and all idler pulleys except the stationary pulley (B, Figure 37).
+Carefully rotate the breaker bar clockwise and install the belt on the stationary idler pulley (B).
+Carefully release the tension on the breaker bar. - 7.
+Reinstall the mower deck guards. - 8.
 Run the mower under no-load condition for about 5 minutes to break-in the new belt.